VeerleDepestele/Trends_in_AI/les12_0_AI_Act.md

 In theory, you can expect more transparency, for example transparency on which data has been used, but also more reassurance that it respects the the EU copyright law.

-Why is transparency so importantfor AI and especially for generative AI?
+Why is transparency so important for AI and especially for generative AI?

 Let's take an example: Firefly is a generative AI tool that you can use to create or to edit pictures, like: "a dog in a sweater".
 When Firefly was released by Adobe, they were very transparent and open about the data they used.
 The advantage of being so transparent is that it creates more trust from the users.
 They have all the information they need to trust the product and to decide whether to use it or.

-Now, what are the obligations so by August 2026 um if you're building a gen AI-tool?
+Now, what are the obligations - by August 2026 - if you're building a gen AI-tool?
 It depends on the kind of AI system that you have.

-- If you have an AI system interacting with humans (a typical example is a chatbot), then you need to inform the user that they are interacting with an AI system, for example by means of an disclaimer before the conversation starts.
+- If you have an AI system interacting with humans (a typical example is a chatbot), then you need to inform the user that they are interacting with an AI system, for example by means of a disclaimer before the conversation starts.
 - If your AI system is generating synthetic content such as audio, image, video and text, you need to make sure that the content is marked as artificially generated

-This is  guidance expected from the AI office to know what it means in practice.
+There is guidance expected from the AI office, to know what it means in practice.

 If your AI system is being used for generating text, for the specific purpose of informing the public, you need to disclose that the text has been generated - unless it has been reviewed by a human.
 For example if you'regenerating text for press articles, but there is no human in the loop, then you need to to say it has been generated by using AI.
 If there is a human reviewing it, it's not mandatory.